-The Program in Health Economics and Outcomes Methodology (PHEnOM) at The CHOICE Institute is a joint program with the Department of Health Service in the School of Public Health at the University of Washington, Seattle.
+The Program in Health Economics and Outcomes Research Methodology (PHEnOM) at The CHOICE Institute is a joint program with the Department of Health Systems & Population Health in the School of Public Health at the University of Washington, Seattle.
 The program aims to facilitate intellectual activities within the departments in the fields of health economics, econometrics and methodology development in outcomes research and to engage researchers in allied fields around the city of Seattle.
 Key competencies of PHEnOM affiliates include health econometrics, health policy evaluation, applications in health capital, aging and disability, organization of health care, simulations methods, and comparative and cost-effectiveness analysis.

 The PHEnOM Seminar is also offered as a 1 credit course to interested students.
 The course, HEOR 598, is a great opportunity for students to receive credit for attending and participating in our weekly research seminars.
 Please contact us if you have any questions on the details of the course.